 For the security purpose by default IP forwarding is disabled in modern Linux operating system.
 If you are required to enable IP forwarding on your system, follow the below steps.
-In this article you will get how to check that IP forwarding is enabled or not.
+In this article, you will get how to check that IP forwarding is enabled or not.
 If not, enable it.

-Check Kernel IP Forwarding
+Check Current IP Forwarding

 Check the value if ip_forward in /proc filesystem as following command.